 Personal information is collected to facilitate the student experience, in the course of university business, for advancement purposes and for the purpose of statistical reporting to government agencies.
 Personal information may also be used by the University, its authorized agents, approved researchers and/or the government for statistical research purposes.

 Paramount consideration will be for the health and safety of students and other individuals in regard to the disclosure of personal information.
 ORS may have an obligation to use or disclose personal information, either internally or externally, in the absence of consent in compelling circumstances affecting the health or safety of an individual.
 Personal Information may also be disclosed in compassionate circumstances to facilitate contact with spouses, close relatives or friends of individuals who are injured, ill or deceased.

 In some emergency situations, requests for student addresses or telephone numbers, or inquiries about the immediate whereabouts of students should be referred to the Campus Safety Office.

 In the event of disclosure, whenever possible a record of the disclosure should be maintained.
 Notification about any disclosure in an emergency must be mailed to the last known address of the individual to whom the information relates.

 The following is considered public information and may be released to third parties over the telephone or in writing without obtaining the consent of the student:

-- degree(s), diploma(s) or certificate(s) conferred and graduation date
+- degree(s), diploma(s) or certificate(s) conferred, including specializations, and graduation date

 - awards granted at the graduation ceremony and published in the convocation program